TsukiGva2/sxript/guide/Procedural-Subsystem.md

 ## 1/3) do ... loop

-The `do` ... `loop` structure is a mechanism for iterative evaluation.
+The `do` ... `loop` structure is a mechanism for iterative evaluation, formally called a *count-controlled loop*.
 The "body" of the loop is any expression(s) contained between `do` and `loop`.
 The number of iterations is defined by the number that directly precedes the `do` statement.
 For instance, the following code block contains a loop that is iterated five times:

 ```
 block({